 How Is Alcohol Processed in the Body?

-As a legally obtained substance, alcohol is one of the most accessible depressant drugs on the market.
-There are also high rates of alcoholism in the US as well as around the world.
-As a depressant, alcohol slows down central nervous system processes, affecting nearly all physical and mental activity.1
+As a legally obtained substance, alcohol is one of the most accessible central nervous system (CNS) depressant drugs around, which helps to explain the high rates of problematic drinking and alcoholism both in the US and throughout the world.
+As a CNS depressant, alcohol slows down certain central nervous system processes and can negatively impact motor skills, reaction time, and cognitive abilities.1

-The rate at which alcohol enters the bloodstream prior to being broken down slows down when ingested with food.1 Slower absorption rates help to increase the time it takes a person to feel the full effects of intoxication.
+The rate at which alcohol enters the bloodstream prior to being broken down slows down when ingested with food.3 Slower absorption rates help to increase the time it takes a person to feel the full effects of intoxication.
 However, delayed absorption may also result in the alcohol that remains in the gastrointestinal system continuing to enter the bloodstream long after the last drink—resulting in potentially escalating levels of impaired judgment and coordination for hours.1

 Wondering if you or a loved one may have an addiction problem?
 Find out in less than 5 minutes with our confidential survey.

 Treatment graduates recommend looking at amenities